Will-Banksy/XCRG/XCRG-Spec.md

 - Chunk Magic: 4 bytes
 - Chunk Length: 4 bytes
 - Chunk Data: Length bytes
-- Chunk CRC: 4 bytes (Note to self: A CRC library: [https://github.com/panzi/CRC-and-checksum-functions](https://github.com/panzi/CRC-and-checksum-functions))
+- Chunk Cyclic Redundancy Check: 4 bytes (Note to self: A CRC library: [https://github.com/panzi/CRC-and-checksum-functions](https://github.com/panzi/CRC-and-checksum-functions))

 ### Standard Chunks

 - INFO - Information about the image
 - PIXD - The array of pixel data.
 There may be multiple PIXD chunks

+(Note to self: Include a palette chunk that maps values to colours - So say you could have a Mono1 image and you can use this chunk so that 0 and 1 are interpreted as any colour you want)

 ### Chunk Specs